Package insert / product label

 The antianabolic action of the Tetracyclines may cause an increase in BUN.
 While this is not a problem in those with normal renal function, in patients with significantly impaired renal function, higher serum levels of Tetracycline may lead to azotemia, hyperphosphatemia and acidosis.

-As with other antibiotics, use of this drug may result in overgrowth of nonsusceptible organisms, including fungi.
-If superinfection occurs, the antibiotic should be discontinued and appropriate therapy should be instituted.
+As with other antibacterials, use of this drug may result in overgrowth of nonsusceptible organisms, including fungi.
+If superinfection occurs, discontinue antibacterial and institute appropriate therapy.

 Prescribing Tetracycline in the absence of proven or strongly suspected bacterial infection or a prophylactic indication is unlikely to provide benefit to the patient and increases the risk of the development of drug-resistant bacteria.